A Fundamental Line of Black Hole Activity: Analysis

-Theoretical studies such as those by Heinz \& Sunyaev (2003) and Merloni \& Heinz (2007) indicate that the value of $C$ is expected to be $12/17 \simeq 0.71$ when the radio spectral index of the compact radio source is close to zero.
-This agrees with the value of $0.71 \pm 0.03$ indicated by the independent studies of radio sources.
+Theoretical studies such as those by Heinz \& Sunyaev (2003) and Merloni \& Heinz (2007) indicate that the value of $C$ is expected to be $12/17 \simeq 0.71$ when the radio spectral index of the compact radio source is close to zero and the radio emission is not affected by Doppler beaming and boosting due to bulk motion.
+This agrees with the value of $0.71 \pm 0.03$ indicated by the independent studies of radio sources, discussed below.
 The fact that the values of $C$ indicated by the best fit values of $a$ and $b$ (see column 2 of Table 1) are consistent with that predicted theoretically and indicated by independent studies of radio sources suggests that relativistic beaming is likely to have a small effect on the compact radio emission for most of the sources used to construct the fundamental plane.

+An independent estimate of $C$, and an independent estimate of $D$, may be obtained by considering independent studies of radio sources.
+Using the empirically determined relation between core radio luminosity and extended radio luminosity for radio galaxies presented by Yuan \& Wang (2012) and applying the conversion of extended radio luminosity to beam power presented by Willott et al. (1999), we obtain $C = 0.71 \pm 0.03$ and $D = 14.2 \pm 1.0$.
+Note that this is only used to confirm in general terms that $C$ is consistent with $(a+b)^{-1} \simeq 0.7$; the results of Willott et al. (1999) are not used to compute the beam power for any of the sources presented in this paper.

 To further test whether eq.
 (5) can be written in the form of eq.
-(2) the values of $aC$ and $(1-bC)$ and their difference and ratio is computed and listed in columns (3), (4), (5), and (6) of Table 1, where the value of $C$ indicated above of $0.71 \pm 0.03$ is used to compute values for columns (3) through (6).
+(2), the values of $aC$ and $(1-bC)$ and their difference and ratio are computed and listed in columns (3), (4), (5), and (6) of Table 1, where the value of $C$ indicated above of $0.71 \pm 0.03$ is used to compute values for columns (3) through (6).
 The difference listed in column (5) is consistent with zero for all of the samples.
 And, the ratio $aC/(1-bC)$ listed in column (6) is consistent with unity.
+Thus, eq.
+(1) can be written in the form of eq.
+(2).